PSamardzhiev/UpSkillDevOpsProject/README.md

 - * The Infrastructure administrator can download the MyAWSKey.pem file and use ssh -i MyAWSKey.pem ubuntu@Public-IP-Address in order to connect and manually manage the EC2 VM

 ## Immutable Infrastructure with Hashicorp Packer:
+### Packer Template for Ubuntu AMI

+This part of the project contains a Packer template for building an Amazon Machine Image (AMI) with Ubuntu 22.04 using the `amazon-ebs` builder.
+The resulting AMI is named "telerik-demo-ami" and is configured for use in the `us-east-1` region with an instance type of `t2.micro`.

+Packer Configuration

+The Packer template utilizes the `amazon-ebs` builder with the following configuration:

+- **AMI Name**: "telerik-demo-ami"
+- **Instance Type**: "t2.micro"
+- **Region**: "us-east-1"
+- **Source AMI Filter**:
+  - Filters for the latest Ubuntu 22.04 AMD64 server image.
+  - Filters for EBS root device type and HVM virtualization type.
+  - Owner set to Canonical (owner ID: "099720109477").
+- **SSH Username**: "ubuntu"

+How to Use

+1. Install Packer on your local machine.
+2. Clone this repository and navigate to packer folder
+3. Review and customize the Packer template (`packer.pkr.hcl`) if needed.
+4. Run the Packer build command: `packer build ubuntu-ami.pkr.hcl`.

+The resulting AMI will be available in your AWS account with the specified name ("telerik-demo-ami") and configuration.

+## Terraform IaC Details:

+## Ansible Configuration Managmenet:

 ## Usage requirements: